mastercoin-MSC/QA/TestRequirements/PurchaseMSCwithBTC_TestReqs.md

 1. all edge cases are handled correctly
 1. correct, meaningful messages reflecting transaction success/status or failure are presented to the user

 For each test sequence, start in a known state and return to a known state after the test is complete.
+Run the tests separately and also simultaneously.
+The simultaneous tests should be run by the same users/addresses in the same roles where possible, and also by different users/addresses.

+Where appropriate, tests should be run using the end-user UI and using the API directly.

 ## Positive Tests - Valid
 For the positive tests, each step must succeed with correct results.